unicode-org/message-format-wg/spec/formatting.md

 Implementations MAY remove entries from `res` with unresolved values.

-Errors MAY be emitted during _option resolution_, but it always resolves to some mapping of string identifiers to values.
+The result of _option resolution_ MUST be a (possibly empty) mapping of string identifiers to values;
+that is, errors MAY be emitted, but such errors cannot be fatal.
 This mapping can be empty.

 ### Markup Resolution